paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-018-employee-retirement-income-security-program.md

 (9) The making by a fiduciary of a distribution of the assets of the plan in accordance with the terms of the plan if such assets are distributed in the same manner as provided under [section 1344 of this title](./chapter-018-employee-retirement-income-security-program.md#section-1344) (relating to allocation of assets).

-(10) Any transaction required or permitted under part 1 of subtitle E of subchapter III of this chapter.
+(10) Any transaction required or permitted under part 1 of subtitle E of subchapter III.

 (11) A merger of multiemployer plans, or the transfer of assets or liabilities between multiemployer plans, determined by the Pension Benefit Guaranty Corporation to meet the requirements of [section 1411 of this title](./chapter-018-employee-retirement-income-security-program.md#section-1411).

 (12) The sale by a plan to a party in interest on or after December 18, 1987, of any stock, if—

-  (A) the requirements of paragraphs (1) and (2) of subsection (e) of this section are met with respect to such stock,
+  (A) the requirements of paragraphs (1) and (2) of subsection (e) are met with respect to such stock,

   (B) on the later of the date on which the stock was acquired by the plan, or January 1, 1975, such stock constituted a qualifying employer security (as defined in [section 1107(d)(5) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1107/d/5&num=0&edition=prelim) as then in effect), and

   (C) such stock does not constitute a qualifying employer security (as defined in [section 1107(d)(5) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1107/d/5&num=0&edition=prelim) as in effect at the time of the sale).

-(13) Any transfer made before January 1, 2022, of excess pension assets from a defined benefit plan to a retiree health account in a qualified transfer permitted under [section 420 of title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section420&num=0&edition=prelim) (as in effect on July 6, 2012).
+(13) Any transfer made before January 1, 2026, of excess pension assets from a defined benefit plan to a retiree health account in a qualified transfer permitted under [section 420 of title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section420&num=0&edition=prelim) (as in effect on July 31, 2015).

 (14) Any transaction in connection with the provision of investment advice described in [section 1002(21)(A)(ii) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1002/21/A/ii&num=0&edition=prelim) to a participant or beneficiary of an individual account plan that permits such participant or beneficiary to direct the investment of assets in their individual account, if—